Jogi04/beer_detector/README.md

 |          +--filename_paulaner_image1.jpg (etc)
 ```

-Next step is to split the images into training and validtion.
+Next step is to split the images into training and validtion datasets.
 You can use the function "split_trainval" specified in dataset_helpers.py
 After that, the folder structure should be:
 ```
 .